CORSMAL/CHOC-dataset-toolkit/README.md

 # CHOC-dataset-toolkit
 Toolkit for the CORSMAL Hand-Occluded Containers (CHOC) dataset with codes to inspect the 3D data, clean the NOCS images, convert 6D object poses, instructions, and other utility functions.
-You can download the CHOC dataset [here](https://zenodo.org/record/5085801#.Y3zGQ9LP2V4).
+You can download the CHOC dataset [here](https://zenodo.org/record/5085801#.Y3zGQ9LP2V4), and read the corresponding paper [here](https://arxiv.org/abs/2211.10470).

 [Webpage](https://corsmal.eecs.qmul.ac.uk/pose.html)

 ### Install requirements

+- SciPy
+- Open3D
+- NumPy
+- OpenCV

 This code has been tested with python 3.9, but should work with other versions.
 You can make and activate a conda environment:
 ```